Cars, insurance and other employee benefits

 If you’re considering leaving work, it’s worth bearing in mind that you’ll have to give up employee benefits when you go.

-Factor in the cost of any employee benefits you may receive, like car or life insurance, when you’re deciding how you’ll manage your finances after leaving a job.
+Factor in the cost of any employee benefits you might receive, like car or life insurance, when you’re deciding how you’ll manage your finances after leaving a job.

 Types of employee benefits